Live Blackjack Italiano Rules

-Live Blackjack Italiano follows the standard Blackjack rules.
-The game is played with eight decks of cards and the aim is to build a hand of cards that has a value as close to 21 as possible but without exceeding 21 and going bust.
-When the round is over, any player whose hand is closer to 21 than the dealer’s hand is will win.
+Live Blackjack Italiano is played according to the standard rules.
+It uses eight decks of cards that are shuffled together and the aim of the game is for players to put together a hand of cards that has a value as close to 21 as possible but not more than 21, which is known as going bust.
+At the end of a round, if the player’s hand is closer to 21 than the dealer’s hand is, then the player wins.

-After all the players have finished, the dealer plays.
-The dealer must draw more cards until the hand is worth at least 16 and stand as soon as the hand is worth 17 or more.
+The dealer plays after all players have completed their hands.
+The dealer must draw more cards until the hand is worth at least 16 and they will stand as soon as the hand is worth 17 or more.

-The 21+3 side bet is on the first two cards dealt to a player combining with the dealer’s face-up card to form a poker hand.
-It pays out as follows: a Suited Three of a Kind pays out at 100:1, a Straight Flush pays out at 40:1, Three of a Kind pays out at 30:1, a Straight pays out at 10:1 and a Flush pays out at 5:1.
+The 21+3 side bet wins if the player’s first two cards and the dealer’s face-up card combine to form a poker hand.
+It pays 100:1 for a Suited Three of a Kind, 40:1 for a Straight Flush, 30:1 for Three of a Kind, 10:1 for a Straight and 5:1 for a Flush.

-The Perfect Pairs side bet pays is on the player’s first two cards forming one of three kinds of pairs, a Perfect Pair, a Coloured Pair or a Red/Black Pair.
+The Perfect Pairs bet is won if the player’s initial two cards form one of three kinds of pairs, a Perfect Pair, a Coloured Pair or a Red/Black Pair.
 A Perfect Pair is two identical cards and it pays out at 25:1, a Coloured Pair is two cards that have the same colour and value but come from different suits and it pays out at 12:1, a Red/Black pair is two cards that have the same value but different suits and colours and it pays out at 6:1.